rishiksinha59/rishiksinha59/README.md

 - ⚡ Fun Fact: Imagination is more important than knowledge

-- 👨‍💻 All of my projects are available at [https://rishiksinha59.github.io/](https://rishiksinha59.github.io/)
+- 👨‍💻 My projects are available at my portfolio [https://rishiksinha59.github.io/](https://rishiksinha59.github.io/)

 - You can connect me on my professional LinkedIn at [https://www.linkedin.com/in/rishik-sinha-61a718287/](https://www.linkedin.com/in/rishik-sinha-61a718287/)
+- Get to know more about my skills and experiences from my resume [https://test-resume.masaischool.com/resume?resumeId=6575e8f739f30f1c4542fa18&selectedTemplate=ModernMilestone](https://test-resume.masaischool.com/resume?resumeId=6575e8f739f30f1c4542fa18&selectedTemplate=ModernMilestone)

 </p>